Melanocortin 3 receptor: Function

 This gene encodes MC3R, a G-protein coupled receptor (GPCR) for melanocyte-stimulating hormone (MSH) and adrenocorticotropic hormone (ACTH) that is expressed in the brain.

-This gene maps to the same region as the locus for benign neonatal epilepsy.
-Mice deficient for this gene have increased fat mass, reduced lean mass and decreased food intake, all suggesting a role for the receptor in the regulation of energy homeostasis.
-MC3R mutations has been linked to reduced growth rate during childhood and a delay in the age of puberty onset.
+MC3R regulates the timing of sexual maturation, the rate of linear growth and the accrual of lean mass, which are all energy-sensitive processes.
+Humans who carry loss-of-function mutations in MC3R have a later onset of puberty.

 Research

 Studies performed by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), found that two specific polymorphisms in the MC3R gene may be associated with pediatric obesity and greater body mass because of greater energy intake.
 Children who were homozygous for C17A + G241A consumed approximately 38% more than those who did not contain aforementioned polymorphisms.
 The study concluded that these genetic variants did not affect energy expenditure.